 How I analyze a Dividend Stock

-- Annual yield among the top 25% of dividend payers?
+- Is their annual yield among the top 25% of dividend payers?
 If not I’ll go elsewhere;

 - Have they missed a payment in the past 10 years, or did they significantly reduce their per share payout?